dreamcatcher-tech/network/ideas/Coops/OpenIT/OpenIT.md

 To be able to replace a whole IT support contract with software only and a remote worker marketplace.
 May have some provisioning services where people courier devices away to, and we keep devices on standby locally.

+The hardest part of the process was the email comms and the quote preparation - if this could be generated live, as well as the costings and checking all the details, plus nice ways to say and exclude problems, then life would be pretty easy.

+So if something goes over budget, should switch to 50% billing or similar, since we would both be sharing the risk.